BVega03/Node.js-MySQL/README.md

 - Schema

 ## Issues/ Future Features
-- Getting the data to populate to MySQL
+- Getting the data to populate to MySQL.
+Able to connect to the server
 - Connecting the js. files to the server
 - Will continue to work on the connection and understand the syntax